A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Workarounds

-• Deploy a web application firewall (WAF) in front of SolarWinds Platform to filter potential SQL injection attempts
+• Place a web application firewall in front of the SolarWinds Platform to block SQL injection signatures until patching is complete

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.